 While I would love to reply to every distressed email I get from brides and grooms-to-be with wedding planning woes, I simply don’t have time.
 I’m only one little blogger after all!
 Please do email me though and even if I can’t reply I may well use your email as the basis of a blog post.

 I want to start a blog.
 Can you give me some advice?

 Blogging is amazing but it’s no easy ride.
 Also, as I’m sure you can imagine, its not really possible to give you any quick fix answers.
 The key to having a successful blog is having something different to say and a unique way to say it, consistency and dedication – none of which I’m able to give you I’m afraid!

-If you’re really serious about making it happen, I host a blogging and business workshop called The Blogcademy all over the world with two of my blogging BFFs Gala Darling and Shauna Haider.
-We cover topics like how to write great content, growing readership, making money, branding, photography, social media and so much more!
-If you’d like more info on this or want to check if we’re coming to a city near you then head over to our dedicated website.
+If you’re really serious about making it happen, I’d recommend checking out a workshop I co-founded called The Blogcademy Online.
+In it we cover topics like how to write great content, growing readership, making money, branding, photography, social media and so much more!

 Who designed your website?

-My graphic designer is the one and only Shauna Haider of nubbytwiglet.com.
+My graphic designer is the one and only Shauna Haider of We Are Branch.
 She’s the bees knees.
-My husband Gareth is a coding and IT wizz and he makes it all work!
+My husband Gareth is a development, coding and IT wizz and he makes it all work!

 Can you please promote my company or event via your blog or social media?

 As you can probably imagine, I get a lot of these kinds of requests, and while I’m honoured to be invited to so many events and to have people wanting me to mention them on my site it’s just not physically possible for me to say yes to everybody.
 At the end of the day I don’t want to just become a walking billboard for the wedding industry so in order to keep it fair I choose to only promote my advertisers or events I am directly involved with.